leekelleher/umbraco-contentment/docs/editors/bytes.md

 The first field is **Kilobytes?**, this lets you define how many bytes are in a kilobyte - either `1000` or `1024`, (the default is `1024`).

 > _Fun fact: In decimal, there are 1000 bytes in a kilobyte, whereas in binary, there are 1024 bytes.
-This is also know as a kibibyte._
+This is also known as a kibibyte._

 The second field is **Decimal places**, used to set how many numbers are displayed after the decimal place.
 The default is `2`.